DiscordCSL/DiscordCSL/README.md

 <br>

 <p align="center">
-If you want to add this to your theme, put this into your base CSS file:
+If you want to add this to your Powercord theme, put this into your base CSS file:
 </p>
 <p align="center">
 <code>